^

 26 October 2012, 11:00

-A new study by American scientists shows that the use of hormone replacement therapy can reduce the risk of Alzheimer's disease in women.
+A new study by American scientists shows that the use of hormone replacement therapy can reduce the risk of developing Alzheimer's disease in women.

-"This issue caused controversy and debate.
-All because some studies have shown positive results with the use of hormone therapy, and its influence on reducing the risk of Alzheimer's disease, and other experiments have shown the opposite effect.
-We decided that there is probably a so-called critical window, during which hormone therapy can be useful, "says study leader Peter Zandi.
-"However, there is a danger that hormone therapy, which started later than the stated time, may lead to opposite results and vice versa, increase the risk of developing this disease."
+"This issue has caused controversy and debate.
+This is because some studies have shown positive results with the use of hormone therapy and its effect on reducing the risk of developing Alzheimer's disease, while other experiments have shown the opposite effect.
+We settled on the fact that, most likely, there is a so-called critical window during which hormone therapy can be useful, - says the study's leader Peter Zandi. - However, there is a danger that hormone therapy, which is started later than the stated period, can lead to the opposite results and, on the contrary, increase the risk of developing this disease."

 You are reporting a typo in the following text: